Column: Take action to ban assault weapon sales in Florida

 “Prohibits possession of assault weapons, defined as semiautomatic rifles and shotguns capable of holding more than 10 rounds of ammunition at once, either in fixed or detachable magazine, or any other ammunition-feeding device.
 Possession of handguns is not prohibited.
 Exempts military and law enforcement personnel in their official duties.
 Exempts and requires registration of assault weapons lawfully possessed prior to this provision’s effective date.
 Creates criminal penalties for violations of this amendment.”

-Moody was elected as a Republican, has an A rating from the NRA and has an extremely conservative Florida Supreme Court as a result of three recent court appointments.
+Moody has an A rating from the NRA and has an extremely conservative Florida Supreme Court as a result of three recent court appointments.

 Her challenge comes even though two of the worst mass shootings occurred in Florida using these types of weapons — the Pulse Nightclub in Orlando, where 49 people were killed and 53 were injured, and Stoneman Douglas High School in Parkland, where 17 were killed and 17 others injured.